What is the name of the mushroom that produces smoke? Mushroom raincoat. How to feed the whole family with one mushroom. Mushroom soup with puffballs

 1 option

-• Without washing, cut across
+• Without washing, cut crosswise

 • Dry in the sun (in hot weather) or in an oven, as follows:

-1. First, set the temperature to 50 ° C
+1. First set the temperature to 50 °C

-2. After 1-2 hours, we increase the degrees to 70-80 ° C
+2. After 1-2 hours, increase the degrees to 70-80 °C

 Dried golovach